AnimalsBirdsEarth Day

 National Bird Day 2022

-On the first day of 2022, birders are expected to gather for the 122nd Annual Christmas bird count.
-The Audubon Christmas Bird Count was in full swing this year, and Maple Ridge and Pitt Meadows birders were encouraged to participate.
+On the first day of 2022, birders were expected to gather for the 122nd Annual Christmas bird count.
+The Audubon Christmas Bird Count was in full swing in 2022, and Maple Ridge and Pitt Meadows birders were encouraged to participate.

 National Bird Day 2023

-National Bird Day 2023 will take place on January 5th.
-The purpose of this day is to bring attention to the beauty and importance of native wild birds.
+National Bird Day 2023 took place on January 5th.
+The purpose of this day was to bring attention to the beauty and importance of native wild birds.

-You can help reduce the suffering of birds by taking part in the Avian Welfare Coalition’s National Bird Day campaign in 2023.
+You could help reduce the suffering of birds by taking part in the Avian Welfare Coalition’s National Bird Day campaign in 2023.

-To promote and raise awareness about the 2023 National Bird Day event on social media, use the following hashtags: #NationalBirdDay, #CancelCages, and #MoreBeautifulWild.
+To promote and raise awareness about the 2023 National Bird Day event on social media, people used the hashtags: #NationalBirdDay, #CancelCages, and #MoreBeautifulWild.

-In 2023, you can download a new birding app called “Birda”, which is available for both experienced and novice birders.
-App users can explore the natural environment, recognize and record the birds they come across, and connect with others.
-Regardless of how birdwatchers record their sightings, “Birda” connects them all!
-The app is free and has friendly competitions and challenges to keep users interested.
+In 2023, a new birding app called “Birda” was available for both experienced and novice birders.
+App users could explore the natural environment, recognize and record the birds they came across, and connect with others.
+Regardless of how birdwatchers recorded their sightings, “Birda” connected them all!
+The app was free and offered friendly competitions and challenges to keep users interested.

 Although National Bird Day is mainly celebrated in the United States of America, there are very similar events to National Bird Day that takes place in other countries.

 International Migratory Bird Day is an event that annually takes place on the second Saturday of May in a number of countries.
 It was officially declared by the United Nations that IMBD takes place every second Saturday of each year.
 In 2021 the date was 8th May 2021.
-Last year date was Saturday, 14 May 2022.
+In 2022, Saturday, 14 May 2022.
+In 2023, 13th May.
+In 2024, It was on 11th May.

 In 2022, World Migratory Bird Day focused on light pollution and its impact on migratory birds.
-The 13th of May is World Migratory Bird Day 2023.
+WMBD 2023 was all about “Water: Sustaining Bird Life.”
+And “Protect Insects, Protect Birds” was the theme of World Migratory Bird Day 2024.

 The United States, Canada, along some South American countries observe International Migratory Bird Day.
 On this day, people raise awareness about the bird populations across the country and help to clean the breeding habitats of these birds.